this is a collection of off-topic material.

 “That happens a lot?”
 Sarah asks.

-“Oh, yeah.
-Happens a lot.
-Gotta have a nurse with each patient, just in case.”
+“It happens.
+Gotta have a nurse with each patient, just to monitor the wake up.”

 Sarah tells me that the surgeon spoke with her afterwards.
 “He said it was all fine.
 No complications.
 He told me that as they were rolling you into the operating room, you yelled ‘Let’s do this!’
 He thought that was funny.
 I guess he was worried.
 He said during our appointment last week, you seemed kind of out of it…disconnected.
 He thought you were more alert today.”

 I tell her about the scene in the operating room…the Cuban music and the people and all of that.
-I mention being hooked up to a lot of weird machines.
+I mention being hooked up to weird machines.

-I take in my wrapped legs and blanketed self…see bruised-up arms from all of the recent blood draws and IVs.
-I get emotional and say, “I feel super old.”
+I look down at my blanketed self and see arms bruised up from all of the recent blood draws and IVs.
+I get a little bummed out and say, “I feel super old.”

 Nurse says, “Nah, 41.
 That’s nothing.
 Get through the next part…is it chemo or radiation?”